AppleLamps/LampCodeReview/README.md

     *   A specific multi-step "Thinking Process" for the AI to follow.
     *   The desired output format (Executive Summary, File-by-File Analysis, Overall Recommendations).
     *   The content of each uploaded file, clearly delimited.
-4.  **API Call:** The script sends the constructed prompt and file contents to the OpenRouter API, targeting the `google/gemini-2.5-flash-preview:thinking` model.
-Specific parameters like `max_tokens`, `temperature`, and `top_p` are set to encourage detailed and focused responses.
+4.  **API Call:** The script sends the constructed prompt and file contents to the OpenRouter API, targeting the `x-ai/grok-4` model.
 5.  **Response Processing:** The AI analyzes the code based on the prompt and returns a structured code review.
 6.  **Output:** The application displays the AI-generated review in the Streamlit interface, separated into "Full Review" and "Summary" tabs.
 A download button is provided for the full report.